Jacob Casson Geiger

-Jacob Casson Geiger (18 November 1885 - 7 November 1981) was city director of public health in San Francisco and Oakland, California, and the president of the San Francisco Medical Society in 1935.
+Jacob Casson Geiger (18 November 1885 – 7 November 1981) was city director of public health in San Francisco and Oakland, California, and the president of the San Francisco Medical Society in 1935.

 Geiger was a native of Alexandria, Rapides Parish, in the U.S. state of Louisiana, and was a graduate of Tulane University.
-For his research in public-health medicine (e.g., malaria and botulism), he received numerous awards from the U.S. and foreign governments as well as several honorary academic degrees.
-Among others, he was made Officer of the Legion of Honor (France), Commander of the Order of Jade (China) and Commander of the Order of Quissam Aloute Cherifien (Morocco).
+For his research in public health medicine (e.g., malaria and botulism), he received numerous awards from the U.S. and foreign governments as well as several honorary academic degrees.
+Among others, he was made Officer of the Legion of Honor (France), Commander of the Order of Jade (China), and Commander of the Order of Quissam Aloute Cherifien (Morocco).

-Parents

-Jacob Casson “Jake” Geiger was the son of Johann Jacob "Jake" Geiger (father) and Félonize Céline "Celina" Levy Geiger (mother).

 Education

-Geiger studied the elementary and high schools in his hometown, and preparatory school in New Orleans.

-He attended Soule College for some time before enrolling at Tulane University in New Orleans.
+Geiger attended Soule College for some time before enrolling at Tulane University in New Orleans.
 During his time here, Geiger was awarded three degrees: